-If you’ve ever launched into a sales pitch or presentation for someone you thought was a prospect but turned out not to be, you know how frustrating it is to waste precious prospecting time, especially when you’d rather be doing something else!
-Tighten up your processes and maximise your sales results by familiarising yourself with prospects’ traits, qualities, and personalities by discovering 9 different types of prospects and how to sell to them in this article.
+If you’ve ever launched into a sales pitch or presentation for someone you thought was a prospect but turned out not to be.
+You know how frustrating it is to waste precious prospecting time!
+Especially when you’d rather be doing something else.
+So tighten up your processes and maximise sales results by familiarising yourself with prospects’ traits, qualities, and personalities.
+Read on to discover 9 different types of prospects and how to sell to them in this article.

 - The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)